 I LOVE it, especially during wintertime because comfort food is conveniently warm while it’s all “Baby, it’s

-cooold freezing outside.”
 Typically, my list of favorite comfort foods favors the savory side.
-You know, mashed potatoes, potato soup, cheesy, cheesy pizza, mac and cheese, and really anything else that’s heavy, thick, packed with calories and butter, and incredibly dreamy.
+You know, like, potato dishes (like this Cheesy Asparagus Potato Tart), super cheesy pizza, mac and cheese (like this penne butternut squash mac and cheese), and really anything else that’s heavy, thick, packed with calories, and incredibly dreamy.

 Get it?
 Got it.
 Eeeexcellent.